PontifexGnosis1729/pontifexgnosis1729.github.io/_posts/2025-03-18-competitive-landscape.md

 6. **User Experience Reimagination**: Focus on creating intuitive interfaces for AI interaction that hide complexity and create user delight.

 7. **Risk Management Solutions**: Help enterprises navigate the complex landscape of AI governance, security, and compliance.

-This systems view should help you identify where your startup might fit into the broader ecosystem and what strategic advantages you might develop.
-Just as Seth Godin highlighted with his examples, understanding the system allows you to see where you can create unique value and tell a compelling story about why your approach matters.

 ### Conclusion